 In addition, this approach requires Excel 2007 or later to be installed on the machine where the code is running.
-The VFP world being what it is, there are several open source projects that allow you to create XLSX files without Excel.
+Since that may be a problem, there are several open source projects that allow you to create XLSX files without Excel.
 I'll briefly cover two of them here.